Diwali 2020: From Sonam Kapoor To Kangana Ranaut, Take Some Saree Draping Tips From These Beautiful Actresses

 Nauvari Saree:

-This traditional Maharashtrian look has been repeated time and time again in films.
+This traditional Maharashtrian look features time and time again in films.
 To ace this look on Diwali, you need a nauvari (9-yard Maharashtrian saree).
-Traditionally this saree is work without a petticoat, but the way it is draped gives women comfort to do all sorts of work.
+Traditionally this saree is work without a petticoat.
+The way it is draped gives women comfort to do all sorts of work.

 Check out the video to know how to drape a Nauvari saree here: